 Our corporate practice covers public and private M&A transactions, demergers, joint ventures, corporate governance and regulatory compliance issues and is supported by our teams of specialized experts on fields such as anti-trust, tax, finance and restructuring and labor, allowing us to offer a wide range of legal services that could be required in an M&A transaction.

-- Advising the four Greek systemic banks in their capacity as sellers on the sale of the majority participation stake in two (2) major fish farming companies, i.e. Selonda S.A. and Nireus S.A., both listed on the AthEx under an SPA governed by Greek law, to Andromeda S.A., following an open bidding process organized by the sellers and agreement on the debt restructuring of the companies amounting in total to approximately € 370,000,000.
-The SPA was signed in June 2018 the transaction is currently in the completion stage.
+- Advised the four Greek systemic banks in their capacity as sellers on the sale of the majority participation stake in two (2) major fish farming companies, i.e. Selonda S.A. and Nireus S.A., both listed on the AthEx under an SPA governed by Greek law, to Andromeda S.A., following an open bidding process organized by the sellers and agreement on the debt restructuring of the companies amounting in total to approximately € 370,000,000.
+The transaction was successfully completed in November 2019.

 - Advised the Kanakis family in the sale of their majority stake in Stelios Kanakis SA, a company listed in the AthEx, to the Orkla Group in the context of a voluntary tender offer launched by Orkla for the acquisition of 100% of the shares issued by Stelios Kanakis SA and the subsequent delisting of the company’s shares from the Athens Exchange.
 The deal was successfully completed in 2019.

 - Advised Damco Enerrgy SA (member of the Copelouzos Group) in the acuiqisition of 10% in Senfluga SA, the Greek SPV established by the consortium formed by Snam S.p.A., Enagas International S.L.U. (member of the Enagas Group) and Fluxys Europe SRPL (member of the Fluxys Group) that acquired 66% of DESFA as the preferred bidder in the relevant tender process run by the HRADF, successfully completed in December 2018.
-This challenging transaction involving the sale of an indirect stake in a highly regulated asset such as DESFA, reached signing in August 2019 and is currently in the completion stage.
+This challenging transaction involving the sale of an indirect stake in a highly regulated asset such as DESFA, reached signing in August 2019 and was completed in DEcember 2018.

 - Advised Vodafone Hellas on the acquisition of Cyta Hellas, a transaction successfully completed in July 2018.
 This deal comprised the acquisition of an important player in the Greek telecommunications market, Cyta Hellas, by Vodafone Hellas, followed by the merger of the companies (by means of absorption of Cyta Hellas by Vodafone Hellas), thus strengthening Vodafone’s position and market share in the Greek telecommunications market.
 In this context, our firm advised Vodafone Hellas through the due diligence exercise and the preparation of the necessary transaction documents up until the closing of the transaction, including the conclusion of a transitional services agreement to regulate the parties’ transitional relationship.
 Following completion, our firm also advised Vodafone Hellas in relation to the merger with Cyta Hellas by means of absorption of the latter by the former.